aniekan12/navigatortwopointzero/README.md

-# DevFest HandsOn ð
+# DevFest HandsOn 🎉

-This app is a sample app for Aniekan's DevFest 2022 hands-on session that shows you how to use navigator 2.0 ð.
+This app is a sample app for Aniekan's DevFest 2022 hands-on session that shows you how to use navigator 2.0 🎉.

 ## Resources that will help you
 1. https://www.youtube.com/watch?v=iMzDMCaZQXg&list=WL&index=8&t=617s

 2. https://www.youtube.com/watch?v=GxoFl5kzJgE&t=2632s